janniks/basetag/README.md

 ### How does `basetag` work?

 It's rather simple.
-After installing basetag as a dependency a `postinstall` script creates a symlink that points from `node_modules/$` to your project base path.
+By running basetag, a symlink is created that points from `node_modules/$` to your project base path.
 Everytime you use a `require` with `$/…` Node.js will look inside the `$` package (i.e. our new symlink).
 The lookup is routed natively to your project files.